Franciscutu/NewBitcoin/README.md

 Newbitcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
- - 21 million total coins
+ - 21 million total coins like bitcoin original

 The rest is the same as Bitcoin.
  - 50 coins per block